DeltaFoxtMike/DeltaFoxtMike/README.md

 On this profile I will post all the exercises we do at school (they are ✨ very simple ✨) and also my personal projects.

+## Quick facts

+🔫 Secretly I would like to work on a military project.
+😑 I like math, even if the school system in Italy manages to make everyone hate it.
+👯‍♂️ I work with a group of guys, together we have created a company called **''Aronky Development!''**
+🛫 I love aviation and would like to take the Private Pilot License (PPL)!

 <!--
 **AronkyDev/AronkyDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.